Szymon-Szczurowski/szymonszczurowski/README.md

 ![Header](./icons/profile_header.png)

-Welcome to my GitHub.
+Welcome to my GitHub!
 My name is Szymon Szczurowski and I am currently a second year computer science student at PJATK.

 I direct my development towards both front-end and back-end.
 I enjoy learning new technologies and discovering new things.
 I am currently focusing on front-end technologies and working on improving my skills in this area.